neondatabase/website/content/docs/manage/operations.md

   -H 'Authorization: Bearer $NEON_API_KEY'
 ```

-You can poll an operation at intervals of a few seconds until the `status` of the operation changes to `finished` before issuing a dependent request.
-In this case, the `start_compute` operation is polled to ensure that compute endpoint associated with the new branch is available.
+You can poll an operation at intervals of a few seconds until the `status` of the operation changes to `finished` before issuing the next request.
+In this case, the `start_compute` operation is polled to ensure that the compute endpoint is available.

 ```json
 {